mjmlio/mjml/packages/mjml-cli/README.md

 $> mjml input.mjml --config.beautify true --config.minify false
 ```

 These are the default options.

+**Note:** Beautification in Node.js requires @biomejs/wasm-nodejs (an optional dependency of mjml-core).
+If you have removed it to save bundle size, you may pass a custom function in beautify when using the Node.js API, or keep @biomejs/wasm-nodejs installed for CLI usage.

 ### Change minify options